eslint/eslint/docs/rules/operator-linebreak.md

-# Operator Linebreak (operator-linebreak)
+# enforce consistent linebreak style for operators (operator-linebreak)

 When a statement is too long to fit on a single line, line breaks are generally inserted next to the operators separating expressions.
-The first style coming to mind would be to place the operator at the end of the line, following the english punctuation rules.
+The first style coming to mind would be to place the operator at the end of the line, following the English punctuation rules.

 ```js
 var fullHeight = borderTop +